healeycodes/healeycodes.com/posts/rendering-counter-strike-demos-in-the-browser.md

 The user interface of my player is functional and received rave reviews like "that works" and "not easy on the eyes but contains all the information I need" — which is exactly the kind of thing I was hoping for my prototype.

+Player sprites have a team color, a direction, a current weapon, and whether they are the bomb carrier.
+When they are flashed, their circle is shaded white and then fades as they become unflashed.
 The icons are more decompiled game files.
 I had to create the mapping from demoinfocs-golang entity names to CS2 internal names by hand (this was a little tedious).

 ![My demo player's full UI.](player-ui.png)